|

 crashed.
 Betty B, an Active Worlds citizen, offered Stick free citizenship and persuaded

+him to carry on.
 The vandal reappeared on day nine, claiming to be the high commander

 of the Active Worlds Terrorist Group and threatening a full-scale hack on the server.
 This